Context and Background

-July 2025 marks the 10-year anniversary of the Global Financing Facility for Women, Children, and Adolescents (GFF), which was launched in 2015 with the goal to end preventable maternal, newborn, child, and adolescent deaths by 2030.
-The GFF was designed as an innovative, country-led platform to coalesce, align, and catalyze international and domestic financing for reproductive, maternal, newborn, child, and adolescent health and nutrition (RMNCAH-N) in low- and lower-middle-income countries with the highest burdens of maternal and child mortality, and thereby contribute to achieving Sustainable Development Goal 3 (SDG3) on Health and Well-Being for All as well as achievement of all related SDGs.
+This year marks the 10-year anniversary of the Global Financing Facility for Women, Children, and Adolescents (GFF), which was launched in 2015 with the goal to end preventable maternal, newborn, child, and adolescent deaths.
+The GFF was designed as an innovative, country-led platform to coalesce, align, and catalyze international and domestic financing for reproductive, maternal, newborn, child, and adolescent health and nutrition (RNMCAH-N) in low- and lower-middle-income countries with the highest burdens of maternal and child mortality, and thereby contribute to achieving Sustainable Development Goal 3 (SDG3) on Health and Well-Being for All, SDG5 to Achieve Gender Equality and Empower All Women and Girls, and contribute to achievement of all related SDGs.

 Questions about the strategy can be directed to gffstrategy@worldbank.org.